Enigmatic-Smile/docs/stream/tutorials/card-linking.md

 import React from "react";

 import { formatCard } from "../utils";

-import { ReactComponent as Amex } from "../assets/amex-icon.svg";
 import { ReactComponent as Visa } from "../assets/visa-icon.svg";
-import { ReactComponent as Mastercard } from "../assets/mastercard-icon.svg";

 import TransactionStatus from "./TransactionStatus";

 const Transaction = ({ transaction, type, transactions }) => {